indraneelbhattacharjee/deployment/src/Database/README.md

 password = 'admin123'
 REGION = us-east-2c

+PLEASE INTALL HOMEBREW BEFORE PROCEEDING FURTHER

+How to install Postgresql in terminal?

+brew install postgresql
+export PATH=$PATH:/path/to/postgresql/bin

+How to connect to the database?

+psql --host=technogaze.c722y6y2on6l.us-east-2.rds.amazonaws.com \
+     --port=5432 \
+     --username=postgres_user \
+     --password \
+     --dbname=technogaze

+Password: admin123

+How to see tables?

+\dt

 The technogaze instance is created only for the Technogaze development team to test the project and will be later changed by the respected authorities / product owners / Bay Develops.